-One mg of $\alpha$ -tocopherol = IU of the all rac- $\alpha$ -tocopherol compound $\times$ 0.45; and
+One mg of α -tocopherol = IU of the all rac- α -tocopherol compound \times 0.45; and

-One mg of $\alpha$ -tocopherol = IU of the RRR- $\alpha$ -tocopherol compound $\times$ 0.67.
+One mg of α -tocopherol = IU of the RRR- α -tocopherol compound \times 0.67.

-The basis of the vitamin E tolerable upper intake level (UL), another important reference value defined in the DRI report, was established using all forms of supplemental $\alpha$ -tocopherol (IOM, 2000).
+The basis of the vitamin E tolerable upper intake level (UL), another important reference value defined in the DRI report, was established using all forms of supplemental α -tocopherol (IOM, 2000).
 Although the 2S-stereoisomers do not contribute to dietary requirements for vitamin E (IOM, 2000), they do contribute to the total intake relative to the UL.
 Nutrient number 573 is used to identify quantities of "added vitamin E." In this release, there are about 140 food items that have values for added vitamin E greater than 0.
-For the majority of these food items, the form added is all rac- $\alpha$ -tocopherol; these values should be multiplied by 2 to relate intakes of this form to the UL.
-Items that are fortified with RRR- $\alpha$ -tocopherol are identified by a footnote and the added vitamin E value can be used directly to estimate its contribution to the UL.
+For the majority of these food items, the form added is all rac- α -tocopherol; these values should be multiplied by 2 to relate intakes of this form to the UL.
+Items that are fortified with RRR- α -tocopherol are identified by a footnote and the added vitamin E value can be used directly to estimate its contribution to the UL.

 Vitamin K. Much of the data for vitamin K has been generated under NFNAP and supersedes the values in the USDA Provisional Table (PT-104) (Weihrauch and Chatra, 1994).
 Vitamin K is extracted with hexane, purified with solid phase extraction using silica columns, and quantitated using HPLC with chemical reduction and fluorescence detection.
-Losses are corrected using vitamin $K{1(25)}$ as the internal standard (Booth et al. 1994).
+Losses are corrected using vitamin K1(25) as the internal standard (Booth et al. 1994).
+Starting with SR23, in addition to data on vitamin K1 (Nutr.
+No. 430), data on dihydrophylloquinone (Nutr.
+No.429) and menaquinone-4 (Nutr.
+No. 428) are also released.
+Dihydrophylloquinone is created during the commercial hydrogenation of plant oils.
+Menaquinone-4 is formed from vitamin K1 and/or the synthetic form of vitamin K found in animal feed, and is found primarily in meats and meat products.